← Experiments

 How It Works

 The experience is meant to feel like joining a chat, not configuring a system.
-You run one command on the box where OpenClaw already lives, and a short setup wizard opens in the browser.
-No config files to hand-edit.
+An admin runs one command where OpenClaw already lives and gets a short setup wizard.
+After that, the admin shares a single link to invite their team.

 When a teammate opens that link, they describe the agent they want in a few plain sentences, and in one step they get a chat account, their own agent provisioned on the gateway, a private channel, and a seat in the team channel.